 Additionally, because the lower extremities are so closely connected and intertwined, podiatrist care for an issue in one area can often help address pain points in another!

 A lot!
 A podiatrist is an important part of your diabetes health care team.
 This is because podiatrists are specifically trained to assess the nerve damage from diabetes, including two 2 diabetes, in your feet.
 These specialists will also identify your specific foot health risks, and help you come up with a treatment and prevention plan.

 Premier Medical Associates, an affiliate of the Allegheny Health Network, is the largest multi-specialty physician practice in the Greater Pittsburgh area.
 We understand the difficulties posed by lower extremity pain, and our services are targeted to address and improve these difficulties.
 Both medical and surgical care can be used to help you find relief and will be recommended based on your specific health needs and goals.

-Our podiatric providers see patients with general foot and ankle care needs at One Monroeville Center and Penn Hills.
+Our podiatric providers see patients with general foot and ankle care needs at One Monroeville Center.
 Additionally, outpatient procedures and surgeries are performed at Forbes Hospital and UPMC East.